jim-at-jibba/micropython.nvim/README.md

 - `:MPRun` runs current buffer on the micro-controller
 - `:MPSetPort` sets the port, in both the `.ampy` configuration file and Neovim global variable
 - `:MPSetBaud` sets the baudrate in the `.ampy` configuration file and Neovim global variable
+- `:MPSetStubbs` sets the stubs for the board in `requirments.txt` ready for installation
 - `:MPRepl` opens the REPL
 - `:MPInit` initalizes the project with basic settings and files.
 See [project setup](#project-setup)